RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 A support is a cone or line (green below) where we can expect price to bounce back.
 Resistance (red below) is a line/zone where we can expect price to rebound downwards.
 ![[Pasted image 20230823074521.png|600x200]]
 ## Stop Loss
-ORder that is triggered when the price goes below this point, and is used to cut losses
+Order that is triggered when the price goes below this point, and is used to cut losses
 ## Swing Trade
-This method looks for buying ans selling posisitons in a weekly range.
-Swing Trafers make 2-3 trades a week
+This method looks for buying and selling positions in a weekly range.
+Swing Traders make 2-3 trades a week

 ## Time Period / Time Frame
-The time spead of each candle in a chart.
-Common time persiods are 15 mins, 30min, 1 hour, 4 hour, daily and so on.
+The time spread of each candle in a chart.
+Common time periods are 15 mins, 30min, 1 hour, 4 hour, daily and so on.
 In a 15min time frame, a candle will take mins to close.
 ![[Pasted image 20230823074736.png|300]]

 ## Total Supply